GazzaJ/CI-MS4-RefereE-pay/README.md

 Additional interactive anchor links are provided throughout to provide users with multiple ways of navigating around the app.

 ##### Content Requirements
-Much of the content in this app revolves around the Matches Model, which is a list of Venues, Clubs, Teams, Match Officials and Games I have uploaded through fixture files.
+Much of the content in this app revolves around the Matches Model, which contains lists of Venues, Clubs, Teams, Match Officials and Games I have uploaded through fixture files.
 Additional data has subsequently been added using the app's CRUD functionality
-Outside of this I have maintained football themed images and icons to maintain a consistent look.
+Outside of this I have maintained football themed images and icons to maintain a consistent look and a bit of amusement.

 The typography selected for this site was not as important, but nonetheless needed to be clear and functional.
-I had considered using a sporty font but didn't want to detratct from the purpose of the site I deliberately stuck with a clean and simple, structured layout to make it easy to view and edit the content.
+>>**I had considered using a sport themed font for this app, but decided I want to overdo it, and certainly didn't want to detratct from the main purpose of the site.**

+I deliberately stuck with a clean and simple, structured layout to make it easy to view and edit the content.

 It was obviously important that the imagery used in this app was related to football, and more importantly, amateur football, which is the intended audience for this app.